jupyterhub/jupyterhub/docs/source/getting-started.md

 ---

 Security is the most important aspect of configuring Jupyter.
-There are three main aspects of the security configuration:
+There are four main aspects of the security configuration:

 1. SSL encryption (to enable HTTPS)
 2. Cookie secret (a key for encrypting browser cookies)
 3. Proxy authentication token (used for the Hub and other services to authenticate to the Proxy)
+4. Periodic security audits

 ### SSL encryption